petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-server-administration-panel/configuring-logging.md

 To adjust the log levels with an XML file,

-1. Take note of the symbolic bundle name of the module (e.g. `com.liferay.saml.opensaml.integration`).
+1. Note the symbolic bundle name of the module (e.g. `com.liferay.saml.opensaml.integration`).

 1. In your `[LIFERAY_HOME]/osgi/log4j` folder, create an XML file with the following format `[symbolicBundleName]-log4j-ext.xml`.
 For example `com.liferay.saml.opensaml.integration-log4j-ext.xml`.